isomerpages/moe-queenstownsec/_student-development/Social Emotional Development/Sexuality Education.md

 **Information for Parents**<br>

-**10.** Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.<br>
+**10.** Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.<br><br>